I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 It seems like everyone I ask has their mind made up one way or the other.
 My problem is that I'm too analytical about everything, generally.
-As a kid in the candy aisle I could sit there for 10 minutes debating the pluses and minuses of buying each type of candy for that particular situation on that particular day.
+As a kid in the candy aisle, I could sit there for 10 minutes debating the pluses and minuses of buying each type of candy for that particular situation on that particular day.

 Being able to view life from multiple perspectives is great, though at times I've suffered from an inability to finally "decide" anything one way or the other.
 Can it be a weakness?
 For sure.
 A strength?
-Yup, especially if it inspires me to write another hub.
+Yup, especially if it inspires me to write another article.

 Which brings us here.
-This year I've decided to make a short list of pros and cons.
+This year I've decided to make a shortlist of pros and cons.
 Though not particularly religious, I consider myself spiritual.
 To remain unbiased I'll try to create this list based on what I think other people might feel about the debate.
 If you think of others, please include them in the Comments section below!